adamdburton/pointshop/README.md

 ## Synopsis

-Pointshop is a shop system for Garry's Mod, created by [Adam '_Undefined' Burton](https://github.com/adamdburton) and maintained by ['Handsome' Matt Stevens](https://github.com/HandsomeMatt).
+Pointshop is a shop system for Garry's Mod, created by [Adam Burton](https://github.com/adamdburton) and maintained by ['Handsome' Matt Stevens](https://github.com/HandsomeMatt).

 ## Quick start